 The Chamber of Commerce Building served as the headquarters building for the Denver Chamber of Commerce.
 The Denver Chamber of Commerce was instrumental in the commercial and cultural development of Denver.
 The Chamber was founded on January 15, 1884, at a meeting of the Board of Trade.
 The Board of Trade was founded by John Evans, John Smith and General John Pierce, among others, on November 13, 1867, with the sole aim of securing a railroad for Denver.
 The Union Pacific Railroad had decided to by-pass Denver, electing instead to build its transcontinental rail-link through Cheyenne, Wyoming, and through the Rockies at Bridger Pass.
 This caused a financial panic in Denver and many businesses relocated to Cheyenne.
 As a result, the Board of Trade decided to build a rail-spur from the main line in Cheyenne south to Denver.
+The group got a commitment from the Union Pacific that if Denver built the line to Cheyenne, trains would run on it.
 The Board of Trade then readily raised the \$500,000 necessary to build the rail-bed, collecting \$300,000 in only three days.
 The coming of the railroads, the first train arriving in Denver on June 15, 1870, was the single most important event in the early history of the city.